 Additionally, the Amish encourage conformity.
 Because of this, there is concern that playing instruments could lead to outsized attention being paid to the person playing an instrument.
 This, in turn, could lead to people showing off or developing inflated egos, which is against the Amish belief in subservience and submission to God.

 Finally, some community members believe playing instruments can be a gateway to the modern world.
 It can lead younger community members to idolize musical artists who play the instruments – perhaps even musicians from outside the community.

 This is also why Amish people who play the harmonica or accordion don’t play it outside the home.
 Keeping their music private prevents them from receiving outsize attention in the community and reduces the risk of developing an ego.

-Some communities even outlaw the playing of instruments all together.
+Some communities even outlaw the playing of instruments altogether.
 However, while the Amish cannot play instruments, this does not destroy their relationship with music.

 Because they have few distractions, music is considered an acceptable pastime for Amish people.
 Aside from singing hymns in church, they will also sing during other occasions, such as when they work in the fields, do the housework, or complete chores.
 Families will also gather as a group to sing and spend time together.